-\ The mortgage portfolio is managed by NN Bank N.V.
-The administrative systems of NN Bank N.V. do not provide the possibility to split the revaluation on the mortgage portfolio to profits and losses at the level of the individual mortgages.
-Therefore, the table only shows the total amounts for gains and losses of the mortgage portfolio.
+The mortgage portfolio is managed by NN Bank N.V.
+The administrative systems of NN Bank N.V. do not provide the possibility to split the unrealised revaluation on the mortgages to positives and negatives at the level of individual mortgages.
+Therefore, the table only shows the total amount of unrealised revaluation of the mortgage portfolio.

-4.6.3 Other results
+10.Other results